AstraZeneca Supplier Page

 Doctors/Hospitals/Medical Associations, Public Training Courses, Pensions Services, Healthcare Services, Temporary Resources, Banks & Brokers, Insurance, Utilities, Export/Import deliveries/couriers/duties, Voice/data/mobile Carriers, Operating leases, Regulatory bodies, Sponsorship, Governments.

-In some scenarios, where business needs require it, AZ employees may place orders using a Purchasing/Credit Card.
+In some scenarios, where business needs require it, AstraZeneca employees may place orders using a Purchasing/Credit Card.
 In these cases, a PO document will not be required.

-The details provided on the PO document must match the goods/services that are being provided, and the supplier should check all details before providing any goods/services to AZ.
-Any discrepancies should be raised immediately with the AZ department or individual that requested the goods/services.
+The details provided on the PO document must match the goods/services that are being provided, and the supplier should check all details before providing any goods/services to AstraZeneca.
+Any discrepancies should be raised immediately with the AstraZeneca department or individual that requested the goods/services.
 Discrepancies in PO details may delay or prevent the processing of associated invoices.

-The AZ entity on the PO must match to any associated contracts that are in place.
-Suppliers will only be able to invoice the AZ entity listed on the PO document.
+The AstraZeneca entity on the PO must match to any associated contracts that are in place.
+Suppliers will only be able to invoice the AstraZeneca entity listed on the PO document.

 Suppliers must also check the following details are correct (where applicable):